Shutter speed is the most obvious contributing factor to exposure. Alongside aperture and ISO, it has the biggest effect on your photos.

 Telephoto lenses need a faster shutter speed to capture an image without blur.
 These lenses pick up and magnify even the slightest movement of the camera.

 In contrast, a wide-angle lens needs a slower shutter speed as the image’s details are much smaller.
-This means you can create a blurred image more easily with a lens with a longer focal length.
+You can create a blurred image more easily with a lens with a longer focal length.

-Set a shutter speed a few stops below the value the reciprocal rule we talked about recommends.
-For a 200mm lens, 1/40 to 1/80 s is generally good.
+Set the shutter speed a few stops below the value recommended by the reciprocal rule we discussed.
+For a 200mm lens, 1/40 to 1/80 s is generally a good setting.

 Then, set the drive mode to “fast continuous.”
 You’re unlikely to get a great shot if you only have one frame.
 So, it’s best to grab at least a burst of shots to have a bigger chance of capturing the right moment.

-Make sure to follow your subject’s line of movement when shooting.
+When shooting, follow your subject’s line of movement.
 The goal is to keep it steady in the frame and let everything else move.

 Some telephoto lenses have complex image stabilization (IS) systems.
 Most IS lenses have two-axis stabilization.
-But this is a pain if you’re shooting action shots, like sports, becasue you often are panning the shot.
+But this is a pain if you’re shooting action shots, like sports, because you are often panning the shot.
 If you have two-axis stabilization active, then the lens is fighting you.

 Better lenses, like the Canon EF-70-200 f/2.8L, have a mode that only stabilizes up and down for these situations.
 So, if you’re shooting action or sports shots like soccer or motorsports, turn one-axis stabilization on if you have it.

 If you switch on this mode, your lens will only stabilize on the vertical axis.
-It won’t compensate for movement on the horizontal axis.
-This makes panning a lot easier and more effective.
+It won’t compensate for movement on the horizontal axis, which makes panning much easier and more effective.

 In the remaining time of exposure, you can then move the camera around to capture the light and blur for artistic effect.
-This will create a ghosting effect.
+This technique creates a ghosting effect.

-During the exposure of this photo below, a flash was used.
-This filled in the light exactly where the photographer wanted it.
-It is a great tip for improving the lighting of your portrait or night photography.
+The photographer used a flash to expose the photo below.
+It filled in the light exactly where the photographer wanted it.
+It’s a great tip for improving the lighting of your portrait or night photography.

-All you need is a long exposure and a light source for light painting.
-The photo below was taken on a 20-second, slow shutter speed setting.
+For light painting, all you need is a long exposure and a light source.
+The photographer took the photo below on a 20-second, slow shutter setting.
 It’s an example of steel wool photography.

 A long exposure coupled with a moving, constant light source allows you to add “graffiti” to an image.